-EAL Reporting
+EAL Reporting to Ministry of Education

 EAL teachers will submit updated language proficiency benchmark levels two times per year (September and May).
 These benchmarks will be recorded in Maplewood by the school secretary as reported by the EAL teacher or the Educational Support teacher.